deitux123/webhook-simple-forwarder/README.md

 Simple webhook forwarder script to send webhooks from a hosted url to your local machine without hassle of setting up tunnels, or port forwarding your own machine, uses webhooks to communicate between client and server

+### Why?
+As opposed to using something like ngrok, this lets you use your own domain/server straight out of the box, which also means you can use the same url to test your webhooks locally while developing.

+Also integrates directly into your express app and calls your post endpoints based on the webhook url that is hit, so you don't need to make any changes to your existing configuration

 ### Installation
 ```js
 npm i --save-dev webhook-simple-forwarder